name-not-found/Transferencia-Radiativa/README.md

-Solving Radiative Transfer Equation to calculate clouds opacity and their width.
+Solving Radiative Transfer Equation to obtain clouds width.
 ===================================

 ## Abstract

-The transfer of energy in the form of electromagnetic radiation is one of the most interesting phenomena known to men.
+The transfer of energy in the form of electromagnetic radiation is one of the most interesting phenomena.
 The fields of application are both diverse and useful.
-In this project we aim to solve the **radiative transfer equation to calculate clouds opacity** by means of numerical aproximation, modeling conditions similar to those of the **Sun**, the closest star, to mesure parameters like __temperature__ and __density__ at a given altitude on the solar atmosphere and then calculate their width.
+In this project we aim to solve the **radiative transfer equation to calculate clouds thikness** by means of numerical aproximation.

 ## Introduction

 As a beam of energy travels space, it encounters several conditions wich modify the radiance in several ways:

 1. Absorption
 2. Emission
 3. Scattering

 Each one of these either increase (+) or decrease (-) the radiation.
 ### Clouds